johnsosoka/site-johnsosoka-com/website/_pages/retired/about-snippets.md

 ---

+### Circa 2023-07-21 - 2023-09-21

+---

+Below are a few shots from our recent trip to McCall, Idaho.

+{% assign carousel = site.data.carousels['baby-moon-mccall'] %}

+{% include carousel.html images=carousel %}

+---

 ### Circa 2021-11-08 - 2023-07-20
 Below is a snapshot of the About page as of 2021-11-08.
 This is the first version of the About page that I published.
 The photo is a picture from my office at our house in Charlotte.
 We only lived there for a year before moving back to